C is for commonly confusing commas

 “Climatic” refers to the climate.
 “Climactic” refers to the highest point or greatest point, such as the climax of a story.

 Hazardous climatic conditions caused global warming to make 20 years of progress in fewer than five months.

 That movie had the most climactic action scene that I’ve seen in years.

 A great college professor of mine once said, “The reason why clichés are clichés is that they are so profoundly true.”

-This article in the Cliché Finder that will find clichés for you.
+With that said, it is unwise to use clichés in your writing.
+There are also sites, such as the Cliché Finder that will find clichés for you.

 A cliché is an overused expression that has lost its original meaning.
 It’s lost that creative “spice” that was probably evident the first few times someone said it.

 Don’t get me wrong, sometimes clichés are useful, but most of the time, using them makes you look like a lazy writer, someone without imagination.
 They lack any suggestive power or evoke any emotion in the reader because they are overused to a point where the phrases should be removed from the language altogether.

 Sometimes, you can get away with twisting or reconstructing the cliché with new words or using some other type of play on words to change its meaning.
 One of my favorite examples, even though it’s a bit cheesy, is a quote from Quincy in Love & Basketball.